1. Proprietary Club, Management and Control

 The Club may not be used for betting, gambling or any unlawful games in contravention of the Gaming Acts.

-an acceptable credit card and signing the appropriate credit card voucher, or a cash deposit before any expenditure is incurred.
-The Club reserves the right to levy Members to ensure an adequate food and beverage revenue for the Clubhouse.
-There is a Club levy chargeable in advance at the beginning of each golf year commencing 1st May.
-Terms and Conditions can be found in the club diary.
+The Club reserves the right to levy Members to ensure an adequate food and beverage revenue for the Clubhouse; if this takes place, Club levy will be chargeable in advance at the beginning of each golf year commencing 1st May.

 The sharing of golf bags and equipment is not permitted.